YarnSpinnerTool/YarnSpinner/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Docs have been added / updated (for bug fixes / features)
 - [ ] CHANGELOG.md has been updated to describe this change

+To update the documentation on [yarnspinner.dev](https://yarnspinner.dev), please visit the [documentation repository](https://github.com/YarnSpinnerTool/Docs).

 * **What kind of change does this pull request introduce?**

 - [ ] Bug Fix